The Best Restaurants in Stoke Newington

 Restaurant, European, $$$

-offers a masterclass in simplicity.
-There are communal and counter seats, low intervention wines, menus that are handwritten daily and European small plates such as pork collar with apple and fennel, courgettes with basil and parmesan, and plum and almond tart that let the ingredients shine.
+Located in what was formerly a garage (the old shop signage has been kept intact), Primeur is a masterclass in simplicity.
+There are communal and counter seats, low intervention wines, menus that are handwritten daily and European small plates (pork collar with apple and fennel, courgettes with basil and parmesan and plum and almond tart) that let the ingredients shine.
 There’s nowhere to hide here, which is what makes the experience of dining at Primeur stand out even more.

 Restaurant, Italian, $$$

-food to Stoke Newington and they do so with a wonderfully concise menu; there are only a handful pastas rather than pages and pages of different sauces and they are joined by plates like veal chop with brown butter capers and octopus braised in Sicilian wine.
-Of course, you’ll still struggle to whittle down your order but with its dark wood, marble and green accents and cocktails made with home-infusions, Wolf is a lovely place to linger over a meal.
+Osteria Wolf brings seasonal and regional Italian food to Stoke Newington with its wonderfully concise menu.
+There are only a handful of pastas, rather than pages and pages of different sauces, complemented by dishes like risotto with crayfish, wild garlic and nasturtium, and tasty small plates of salad and charcuterie.
+Of course, you’ll still struggle to whittle down your order, but with its dark wood, marble and green accents and cocktails made with home infusions, Osteria Wolf is a lovely place to linger over a meal.